search engine optimization and search engine marketing company seo company jobs

 www.domain.com/index.html

-Since Google favors penalties over relative content you need to make sure you NEVER link to your home page as "index.html" or any other file extension.
-The automated factors of the Google algorithm would ban you without warning, and Google makes it a policy to not notify webmasters of penalties, so you could be spending years trying to resolve an issue like this.
-Make all your links Absolute to a least your home page so any link on your site should always link to "http://www.yourdomain.com/" be sure to use the trailing slash as some servers will pass a redirect to the trailing slash if you do not, and this will be a 302 redirect.
-This is a known issue on WebStar Server a Mac Platform.
+Since Google favors penalties over relative content you need to make sure you NEVER link to your home page as “index.html” or any other file extension.
+The automated factors of the Google algorithm would hurt your rankings without warning assuming that you have a higher potential of spam from duplicate content.
+Google generally does not notify webmasters of penalties, so you could be spending years trying to resolve an issue like this.
+Make all your links Absolute (Full URL) at least to your home page, so any link on your site should always link to “http://www.yourdomain.com/” be sure to use the trailing slash as some servers will pass a redirect to the trailing slash if you do not, and this will be a 302 redirect.
+This is a known issue on WebStar Server, an old Mac Platform web server that has no redirect capabilities.

 ALWAYS: